 Integration priorities

-For profitability cases, emphasize root cause identification and quantified improvement potential.
-For market entry cases, lead with the go/no-go decision and entry mode recommendation.
-For M&A cases, focus on strategic rationale and value creation thesis.
+For profitability cases, lead with the root cause and quantify the improvement potential—interviewers want to see that you can connect diagnosis to dollar impact.
+For market entry cases, the go/no-go decision must come first, followed by entry mode and timeline.
+For M&A cases, anchor on the strategic rationale and value creation thesis before discussing integration.

 What Strong Synthesis Sounds Like

-Here’s a complete synthesis example for a profitability case:
+Here is a complete synthesis example for a profitability case, demonstrating all four framework components in roughly 45 seconds:

 “I recommend the client focus on pricing optimization rather than cost reduction.
-Here’s why: First, our analysis shows the 15% profit decline is primarily revenue-driven—volume is stable but average selling price dropped 12% due to competitive discounting.
+Here’s why: First, our analysis shows the 15% profit decline is primarily revenue-driven—volume is stable, but average selling price dropped 12% due to competitive discounting.
 Second, cost reduction opportunities exist but would only recover $2M of the $8M profit gap.
-Third, customer research suggests willingness to pay for premium service features the client already offers but doesn’t charge for.
+Third, customer research suggests strong willingness to pay for premium service features the client already offers but does not charge for.

-Next steps would be to segment customers by price sensitivity, pilot premium pricing in two regions, and develop sales training on value-based selling.
-The main risk is competitor response, so I’d recommend phased implementation to test market reaction.”
+As next steps, I would segment customers by price sensitivity, pilot premium pricing in two test regions, and develop sales training on value-based selling.
+The main risk is competitor response, so I recommend phased implementation to monitor market reaction before a full rollout.”

-This example demonstrates: direct recommendation, quantified support, logical flow, actionable next steps, and acknowledged risk—all in roughly 45 seconds.
+This example demonstrates every element: direct recommendation, quantified supporting evidence, logical flow, actionable next steps, and an acknowledged risk with a mitigation approach.

 Key Takeaways

-- Lead with your recommendation immediately—don’t make the interviewer wait
+- Lead with your recommendation immediately—do not make the interviewer wait or reconstruct your logic

-- Support with 2-3 key insights, not a chronological recap of your analysis
+- Support with 2-3 key insights backed by specific data from the case, not a chronological recap

 - Own your conclusion even with incomplete data; consultants always decide under uncertainty

-- Practice the 45-60 second format until it feels natural
+- Practice the 45-60 second format with recording until delivery feels natural and confident